snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 title: Setup pass on multiple devices
 author: Marcel Patzwahl
 date: 2021-05-30
+description: "I recently started using a wonderfully simple password manager called pass.
+I wanted to check it out for a long time, but now I finally got some time and incentive to finally do so.
+Even though the web- and manpage are very helpful, I had to search quite a bit around to make it work between my phone and Laptop, so I wanted to streamline the process in this post.
+We will setup pass on an Arch Linux machine first and then sync our existing password store to a MacBook and an Android Phone.
+So without further ado let's get started!"
 ---

 I recently started using a wonderfully simple password manager called